CasperDev/vz-dis-dos/doc/source/Chapter9/SEARCH.rst

 			- A=0 - the end of valid entries has been reached.
 			- А=13 - the end of the table of contents has been reached.

-			All other values of A indicate an error or fact that BREAK key was pressed.
+			All other values of A indicate an error or fact that :kbd:`BREAK` key was pressed.

 .. admonition:: Example:
 	:class: hint